NickiMash17/BookReviewApp/README.md

 ## 🌟 About

 A sophisticated, full-stack web application for managing books, authors, and reviews.
-Built with modern .NET technologies and featuring a beautiful, responsive interface that showcases professional development practices and clean architecture principles.
+Built with modern .NET technologies and featuring MongoDB integration for flexible data storage.
+The application supports both local MongoDB and MongoDB Atlas cloud deployment, showcasing professional development practices and clean architecture principles.

 **Perfect for demonstrating full-stack development skills to potential employers.**